Two RV Gypsies: Full-Time RVers

 White Sands National Monument

-West of Alamogordo, a vast area of desert and mountain ranges 100 by 40 miles in extent is closed to public access and used by the military for various kinds of weapons testing; this includes the Trinity Site where the first atomic bomb was detonated in July 1945.
-The other feature of interest in this otherwise desolate and un-welcoming land is 60 miles south in the flat Tularosa Basin - here, for thousands of years the prevailing westerly winds have deposited gypsum powder - formerly eroded from the nearby San Andres Mountains, washed down by rainwater and deposited in the seasonal Lake Lucero, a few miles southwest - creating a huge area of white dunes covering 275 square miles.
+West of Alamo, a vast area of desert and mountain ranges 100 by 40 miles in extent is closed to public access and used by the military for various kinds of weapons testing; this includes the Trinity Site where the first atomic bomb was detonated in July 1945.
+The other feature of interest in this otherwise desolate and un-welcoming land is 60 miles south in the flat Tularosa Basin.
+For thousands of years the prevailing westerly winds have deposited gypsum powder formerly eroded from the nearby San Andres Mountains, washed down by rainwater and deposited in the seasonal Lake Lucero, a few miles southwest.
+This created a huge area of white dunes covering 275 square miles.
 About half of the sands are within the boundaries of the White Sands National Monument, one of the most unusual and magical places in the Southwest.

 White Sands national Monument sign